Teaches: Everything we offer.

 NRA Certifications: Training Counselor, Chief Range Safety Officer, Instructor in Home Firearm Safety, Pistol, Rifle, Shotgun, Personal Protection Inside the Home, Personal Protection Outside the Home, Advanced Pistol,, Muzzleloading Pistol/Rifle/Shotgun, Metallic Cartridge and Shotshell Reloading.

-Other Certifications: Texas Concealed Handgun License Instructor, Simunition Certified 'Confrontational Simulation' Instructor, National Range Officers Institute (NROI) Level II Range Officer, US Practical Shooting Association 'Safe Handgun Competitor' Instructor, Texas Law Enforcement Commission on Standards and Education (TCLEOSE) instructor, Tennessee Concealed Handgun License Instructor.
+Other Certifications: Texas Concealed Handgun License Instructor, Simunition Certified 'Confrontational Simulation' Instructor, National Range Officers Institute (NROI) Level II Range Officer, US Practical Shooting Association 'Safe Handgun Competitor' Instructor, Texas Commission on Law Enforcement Education (TCOLE) instructor, Tennessee Concealed Handgun License Instructor.

 Memberships: NRA (Life), Texas State Rifle Association (Life), US Practical Shooting Association (Life), Steel Challenge Shooting Association (Life), American Society of Law Enforcement Trainers (ASLET), Texas Concealed Handgun Instructor Association, Single Action Shooting Society, many area gun clubs.